top of page

 When is the 13th Annual Transportation Museum coming?

-We appreciate your patience as the museum adapts to the current health situation and local guidelines.
-As of now, an exact date has not yet been set, although plans are in the works for an event in Fall 2022.
+We appreciate your patience as the museum plans for all-new exhibits and activities designed to engage the community.
+As of now, an exact date for the next museum, although plans are in the works for early 2024.
 The event may occur on Stanford's campus instead of a local venue in San Carlos.
 For more information, read this update from Museum Director Andrew Mancini, and check for updates coming soon.
 In the meantime, if you're still looking to discover more about The Transportation Museum and its history, check out:

 Looking for other fun activities to do in the Bay Area, when the museum isn't open?